oguzhnatly/flutter_carplay/README.md

 Removes the top-most template from the navigation hierarchy.

-- If animated is true, CarPlay animates the transition between templates.
+- If `animated` is `true`, CarPlay animates the transition between templates.
-- count represents how many times this function will occur.
+- `count` represents how many times this function will occur.

 ```dart
 FlutterCarplay.pop();